Outline

 3. Separated by gender.

-4. Separated by interest (studying a specific book of the Bible, centralized around a specific activity
+4. Separated by interest (studying a specific book of the Bible, centralized around a specific activity such as baking or hiking, etc.)

 5. Separated by the youth leaders with specific vision and intention.